okland/camera-ui/README.md

 - `error` A [Meteor.Error](http://docs.meteor.com/#meteor_error) with a platform-specific error message.
 - `data` A base64-encoded data URI for the image taken by the camera.
 This parameter can be used directly in the 'src' attribute of an image tag.

+### MeteorCameraUI.dataURIToBlob(dataURI)

+An helper function to convert the dataURI of the image received from camera to blob with specific contentType.
+Commonly used on cordova apps in order to upload the image that was taken.

 ### MeteorCameraUI.b64toBlob(b64Data, contentType, sliceSize)